-Each semester, we are highlighting meaningful professional development experiences.
+Each month, we are highlighting meaningful professional development experiences.
 Check out the featured profiles below to see how faculty are growing at GT.

 Spring 2026